harry0703/MoneyPrinterTurbo/README-en.md

 ## System Requirements 📦

 - Recommended minimum 4 CPU cores or more, 8G of memory or more, GPU is not required
-- Windows 10 or MacOS 11.0, and those above
+- Windows 10 or MacOS 11.0, and their later versions

 ## Installation & Deployment 📥